Islamic State attack on 'Crusader France' also killed Muslims

 Lassana Diarra, a French international footballer of Malian origin who was playing at the Stade de France when the attacks started there, announced on his Facebook page that his cousin Asta Diakite was killed in an attack in the city.

-He asked his French supporters to "stay united in the face of a horror that knows neither color nor religion".
+He asked his French supporters to "stay united in the face of a horror that knows neither colour nor religion".

 (editing by David Stamp)